AKovalevich/moodle-auth_bakery/README.md

 Also, given that some versions of Moodle do not automatically log out after the Master Bakery server logs out, it might be a good idea to lower the threshold for automated session timeout, as found in Site Administration > Server > Session Handling.

-Should you want to force an immediate logout, you can add this code at the bottom of your Moodle config.php file:
+Should you want to force an immediate logout, you can add this code near the top of your Moodle index.php file:

 ```if (isloggedin() && !isguestuser() && !isset($_COOKIE['CHOCOLATECHIP'])) { require_logout(); }```